 Note: Unfortunately, we received a defective unit.
 When using the haptic bass feature, we could hear rattling inside both ear cups.
 We didn't experience this issue with our second unit, and it works as expected.

 These headphones have mediocre stability.
-Like the Razer Kraken V3 HyperSense, they shouldn't move around while you're gaming from your couch or desk.
+Like the Razer Kraken V3 HyperSense, they won't move around while you're gaming from your couch or desk.
 However, they can fall off if worn during more intense physical activity.
 Luckily, you can use them wirelessly, which reduces the risk of the headphones snagging on something and pulling them off your head.

 The Razer Kraken V3 Pro have mediocre frequency response consistency.
 They're prone to inconsistencies in bass and treble delivery based on their fit, seal, and positioning on your head.
 You may especially notice a drop in bass if you have thick hair or wear glasses.